 One of the main goals of therapy in IRS/T2DM should be to achieve an ideal body mass index (kg/m2) for age and gender.
-This is not readily achievable with lifestyle modification and medical therapy in many subjects; bariatric surgery is emerging as a successful and durable treatment in adults and adolescents with IRS, obesity and their associated complications.
-[53-55] In adults the ADA recommends bariatric surgery in those with BMI of 30 kg/m2 or greater and poorly controlled DM.
-[56] Bariatric surgery is an effective treatment for severe obesity that results in the improvement or remission of many obesity-related comorbid conditions, as well as sustained weight loss and improvement in quality of life.
-Mortality owing to cardiovascular diseases, diabetes and respiratory conditions is reduced after bariatric surgery.
-[57] A prospective follow up studies of bariatric surgery in adolescents with severe obesity showed a substantial and durable weight reduction and cardio-metabolic benefits.
-[54, 55] Changes in glucoregulatory hormones produced by the gastrointestinal tract, bile acid metabolism, and GI tract nutrient sensing and glucose utilization are proposed mechanism for improvement in glycemic control after bariatric surgery.
-[58] Currently, bariatric surgery is considered only in children with BMI \geq 40 kg/m2 with comorbidities or BMI \ge 50 kg/m2 regardless of comorbidities.[59, 60] Indications in adults are much less stringent; adults with BMI \geq 35 kg/m2 with comorbidities are candidates for these procedures.
-Updated recommendations for adolescents provide more aggressive recommendations similar to those for adults.
-[61] Bariatric surgery is now safe, with mortality comparable to common elective general surgical operations.
+This is not readily achievable with lifestyle modification and medical therapy in many subjects; bariatric surgery is emerging as a successful and durable treatment in adults and adolescents with IRS, obesity, and their associated complications (56-58).
+In adults the ADA recommends bariatric surgery in those with BMI of 30 kg/m2 or greater and poorly controlled DM (59).
+Bariatric surgery is an effective treatment for severe obesity that results in the improvement or remission of many obesity-related comorbid conditions, as well as sustained weight loss and improvement in quality of life.
+Mortality owing to cardiovascular diseases, diabetes, and respiratory conditions is reduced after bariatric surgery (60).
+A prospective follow up studies of bariatric surgery in adolescents with severe obesity showed a substantial and durable weight reduction and cardio-metabolic benefits (57, 58).
+Changes in glucoregulatory hormones produced by the gastrointestinal tract, bile acid metabolism, and GI tract nutrient sensing and glucose utilization are proposed mechanism for improvement in glycemic control after bariatric surgery (61).
+Currently, bariatric surgery is considered only in children with BMI ≥ 40 kg/m with comorbidities or BMI ≥ 50 kg/m regardless of comorbidities (62, 63).
+Indications in adults are much less stringent; adults with BMI ≥ 35 kg/m with comorbidities are candidates for these procedures.
+Updated recommendations for adolescents provide more aggressive recommendations similar to those for adults (64).
+Bariatric surgery is now safe, with mortality comparable to common elective general surgical operations.
 Level 1 evidence show that bariatric surgery provides superior short-term and long-term weight loss and improvement of T2DM compared with conventional medical therapy.
 However, patients require life-long follow up and monitoring for nutritional deficiencies and abdominal issues, and to date, results in adolescents are relatively short term.
-Pediatric patients who are being considered for bariatric surgery should be evaluated by a multidisciplinary team dedicated to providing long-term followup care postoperatively.
+Pediatric patients who are being considered for bariatric surgery should be evaluated by a multidisciplinary team dedicated to providing long-term follow- up care postoperatively.
 In addition, selection criteria often exclude the population most in need of this proven procedure.

-Treatment of Associated Co-Morbidities
+Treatment of Associated Comorbidities

-The typical dyslipidemia associated with IRS and T2DM should be treated by reduced intake of animal fat and a fibrate such as gemfibrozil.
-Where there is an increased level of triglycerides, restriction of animal fats should be recommended.
-However, those patients who have prominent elevations in LDL-cholesterol should be treated by a statin.[62]
-The mixed use of a statin and a fibrate should be undertaken cautiously since the risks of muscle necrosis (rhabdomyolysis) with renal failure has been reported more with some combinations than with others.
+The typical dyslipidemia associated with IRS and T2DM should be treated by reduced intake of animal fat and a fibrate such as gemfibrozil or fenofibrate.
+Where there is an increased level of triglycerides, restriction of animal fats and simple sugars should be recommended.
+However, those patients who have prominent elevations in LDL-cholesterol should be treated with a statin.
+The mixed use of a statin and a fibrate should be undertaken cautiously since the risks of muscle necrosis (rhabdomyolysis) with renal failure has been.
+In patients taking a statin gemfibrozil should not be used and fenofibrate is the fibrate of choice as the risk of myositis is less.
 Hypertension and microalbuminuria, when present, should be aggressively treated, preferably with angiotensin converting enzyme inhibitors (ACE) and angiotensin receptor blockers (ARBs), at least initially.

-Oral contraceptive agents are often prescribed in IRS when there is evidence of hyperandrogenization, where they may counteract the effects of androgens.
+Oral contraceptive agents are often prescribed in IRS when there is evidence of hyper-androgenization, where they may counteract the effects of androgens.
 However, oral contraceptives also increase the level of hormonal binding globulins, including sex hormone binding globulin that binds testosterone, thereby lowering the level of free and bio-available testosterone.
-[63] Estrogen containing therapies in a prepubertal patient increases the risk of premature closure of the epiphyses and hence risks loss of adult height; they also promote thrombosis and mitigate against weight loss.
+Estrogen containing therapies in a prepubertal patient increases the risk of premature closure of the epiphyses and hence risks loss of adult height; they also promote thrombosis and mitigate against weight loss.